jeffponce/jeffponce.github.io/2020-07-01-Marketing Dashboards.md

 ![DB](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/marketing_dashboards/db17.png)

 ## Part III: Promotional Impact
 Our final marketing dashboard is going to be a shorter one but still powerful.
 Below is our Promotion Impact dashboard.
-First part we have our Total Sales KPI, next is a line graph visualizing the totals sales on a time line, and at the bottom we have.
+First part we have our Total Sales KPI, next is a line graph visualizing the totals sales on a timeline, and at the bottom we have the promotions that were being run synconized to the timeline from the line graph above.
 ![DB](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/marketing_dashboards/db18.png)

+As we start to click on the top line graph it starts to isolate which promotions were contributing to the total sales on that specifc day.
+In this situations we are trying to see what caused the substantial increase in sales for June 25.
+As we filter we see that the Stay Cool with These Deals promotion had a strong effect on customers.

 ![DB](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/marketing_dashboards/db19.png)

+A much different effect than the below promotions highlighted that didn't do much for our sales and in a sense loss the company money.
+Mainly because there is some cost to making these promotions and push them out to your customers.

 ![DB](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/marketing_dashboards/db20.png)

+We can use this tool to answer some important questions.

+* What in the Stay Cool with These Deals promotion was different than all the others?
+* Were the deals better?
+* Did we send out the promotion before the weekend, in the middle of the week?
+* Who did we target?
+* How can we repeat this sucess to make sure were getting the most bang for our companies buck?
 ## Final Thoughts
-Many data science websites, bloggers, and teachers say that data processing and cleaning can be take up to 50-80 percent of your time on a project.
-Meaning these tools and skills can be the most important part and ensures reliability in the conclusions we make in our analysis.
-As I do more projects, I can attest to the fact that most models can be reused.
-One can use a template to get most of the model up and running in a relatively short amount of time.
-Total, without the 30 plus minute SSIS conditional split, it took us about 45 minutes to just find five errors in this challenge.
-One can only imagine Big Data datasets that can have billions of rows...I think I would need a couple computers, or maybe a GPU on AWS?
+A lot of what we believe of Data Science has been sensationaized by the idea of Machine Learning and Nueral Network, but most business problems don't need AI to solve.
+Most problems can be solved with a simple regression or classification model.
+I think we forget that what important in this industry to create value for the company and to increase ROI.
+Full Stop.
+Yes we can spend hours developing a CNN to identify Dog or Cat pictures but how does that help the company.

+I wanted to do this project to show some real world solutions that can be implimented to make data driven decsions in marketing.
+Any three of these dashboards can be delivered on a company's website for access and can be easily be used to find important information.
+This is what Data Science, in my opionion, is about.
+I come from selling Domestic Cast Iron pipe fittings in the Fire Protection industry, which is not sexy by any stretch of the imagination, but I still went out there and provided value to my customers.